-Your son or daughter is considering going back to school.
-We're excited for them and know that you are too.
-The next several months will be full of challenges and excitement as they learn and prepare for their future.
 Your support is important.
-We'd love to have you involved from the first admissions interview right on through to graduation.
+We'd love to have you involved from the first admissions interview right on through to school graduation.
 If you have any questions or concerns, please let us know.

-Below are some questions that parents frequently ask:
+Below are some questions that family members frequently ask:

 Every student's situation is different, so our Financial Aid Officers work with students on an individual basis to help them find the funds for which they qualify.
 Part of their job is to help students keep it all straight and make sure they've filled out the proper forms in the proper manner.

-Generally speaking, each program is a combination of traditional classroom learning and hands-on clinical and laboratory experience.
-Most courses also require an externship.
+Generally speaking, each vocational program is a combination of traditional classroom learning and hands-on clinical and laboratory experience.
+Most courses also require a school externship.
 All of this is geared toward preparing your son or daughter for the real world.

 What happens after graduation?